itskokeh/writing/how-emails-work/how-emails-work-beginners.md

 1. A comparison of traditional mail vs. email.
 2. A flowchart of the email process (Compose → Send → Deliver → Receive).
-3. A labeled email address showing the username and domain name.
+3. A labelled email address showing the username and domain name.
 4. A padlock or encryption diagram to represent security.
 5. A split-screen analogy of traditional mail and email.
 6. A globe with email icons to show global communication.